 The silent install process for the server allows you to pre-configure the server installation process so that it runs without user intervention.
-Instead of responding to prompts for information such as the installation location and which modules to install, you specify these responses in a properties file which the installer uses instead of user prompts.
+Instead of responding to prompts for information such as

-- 1. In the Spectrum[TM] Technology Platform installer, go to the folder SilentInstaller. - 2.
+- 1. In the SpectrumTM Technology Platform installer, go to the folder SilentInstaller. - 2.
 Open the file installer.properties in a text editor. - 3.
 Edit installer.properties as necessary to specify the installation settings you want to use.
 See the comments in installer.properties for additional information. - 4.
-To run the installer in silent mode, place installer.properties in the same directory as install.exe.
+To run the installer in silent mode, place installer.properties in the same directory as install.sh.
 When the installer executes it will detect installer.properties and automatically run in silent mode.